-Members and persons associated with a member may use a bond mutual fund volatility rating only in a communication that is accompanied or preceded by a prospectus for the bond mutual fund ("supplemental sales literature") and only when the following requirements are satisfied:
+Members and persons associated with a member may distribute a retail communication that includes a bond mutual fund volatility rating only when the following requirements are satisfied:

-- (1) The rating does not identify or describe volatility as a "risk" rating. - (2) The supplemental sales literature incorporates the most recently available rating and reflects information that, at a minimum, is current to the most recently completed calendar quarter ended prior to use. - (3) The criteria and methodology used to determine the rating must be based exclusively on objective, quantifiable factors.
-The rating and the Disclosure Statement that accompanies the rating must be clear, concise, and understandable. - (4) The supplemental sales literature conforms to the disclosure requirements described in paragraph (c). - (5) The entity that issued the rating provides detailed disclosure on its rating methodology to investors through a toll-free telephone number, a website, or both.
+(1) The rating does not identify or describe volatility as a "risk" rating.

+(2) The retail communication incorporates the most recently available rating and reflects information that, at a minimum, is current to the most recently completed calendar quarter ended prior to use.

+(3) The criteria and methodology used to determine the rating must be based exclusively on objective, quantifiable factors.
+The rating and the disclosure that accompanies the rating must be clear, concise, and understandable.

+(4) The retail communication conforms to the disclosure requirements described in paragraph (c).

+(5) The entity that issued the rating provides detailed disclosure on its rating methodology to investors through a toll-free telephone number, a website, or both.